Foot Orthotics in Brooklyn

 Orthotics usually require a gradual break-in period of two to four weeks.
 Depending on your problem or diagnosis and how your foot responds to orthotic control, you may become a daily orthotic wearer.
 Sometimes, patients need one pair for work and another for recreation.
 Women who wear different heel heights could require an additional pair.

-Orthotics have a variable life span subject to your activity level.
+Orthotics have a variable lifespan, depending on your activity level.
 Generally, most require periodic repair and refurbishing over time.
 Taking care of your orthotics by replacing torn or badly worn covers or broken posts (additions put on the orthotics) can extend the life of the devices.
 If the orthotics crack, lose shape, or start rocking in your shoes, it is time to revisit your podiatrist because the devices will not function correctly.

 Shoes and Orthotics

-Your evaluation for orthotics by a Brooklyn podiatrist will include a complete biomechanical exam.
-This exam evaluates your specific gait pattern and joint motion involving your lower extremity.
-Your foot type, muscle strength, age, activity level, and shoe gear will also be evaluated in order to prescribe your foot orthotics properly.
+Your orthotics evaluation by a Brooklyn podiatrist will include a complete biomechanical exam.
+This exam evaluates your gait pattern and lower-extremity joint motion.
+Your foot type, muscle strength, age, activity level, and shoe gear will also be evaluated to properly prescribe your foot orthotics.